Outsourcing security services is a viable option, but it doesn't always make sense for an organization. What are...

 - Organizations may be concerned about confidential or sensitive corporate data becoming exposed to third-parties at an MSSP.

-Cons of outsourced security
+Cons of outsourced security services

 For decades, organizations have painted themselves into a corner by not addressing cybersecurity.
 However, According to Gartner, $81.6 billion was spent on security technology in 2016.
 Despite this increase in cybersecurity budgets, there is a continued rise in breaches and other disruptive security-related incidents.
 To mitigate this challenge, organizations are predisposed to outsourcing and increasing cybersecurity insurance.